$100M Leads Review (The 9-Figure Lead Secret?)

 The book skips all of that.

 Same with split testing.
 Alex says to test your headline, subheadline, and image.
-But he never tells you which formulas work or what makes one headline crush another.
-Without that, you are just guessing and burning time.
+But he never tells you which formulas win or what makes one headline crush another.
+Without that, you’re guessing and burning time.

-Here is the real issue.
+Here’s the real issue.
 If you get stuck at the lead magnet stage, the rest of the book loses its value.
-You cannot apply chapter three if you never got past chapter one.
+You can’t apply chapter three if you never got past chapter one.

 Experienced marketers can fill in the gaps.
-But if this is your first lead magnet, you will close the book knowing what to build and still have no idea how to actually build it.
+But if this is your first lead magnet, you’ll close the book knowing what to build and still have no idea how to actually build it.

 3. Cold Outreach Templates Will Get Saturated Fast